mougino/basica/manual.md

 <!------------------------------------------------------------------------------->
 # <a name="differences"></a>Differences with RFO BASIC!
-basica is based on the excellent RFO BASIC! for Android, with the goal to remove much inconsistencies of the latter, and also rename some commands to follow basica's [dogmata](#basica) (especially items 1. and 2.)
+basica is based on the excellent RFO BASIC! for Android, with the goal to remove much of its inconsistencies, and also rename or refactor some commands to follow basica's [dogmata](#basica) (especially dogma 1 and dogma 2).

 ## Changes in BYTE.* commands
 RFO BASIC! | basica